-It is estimated that between 50% and 80% of women experience some form of back pain during pregnancy, ranging from mild pain associated with specific activities to more acute pain that can become chronic.
-Pain most often occurs between the fifth and seventh month of pregnancy; however, low back pain can begin as early as 8 to 12 weeks after becoming pregnant.
-Women with pre-existing lower back problems are at a higher risk for back pain, and the pain can occur earlier in the pregnancy.
+Back pain during pregnancy can range from mild pain associated with specific activities to more acute or chronic pain that persists throughout the day.
+Pain most often occurs between the fifth and seventh month of pregnancy; however, low back pain can begin as early as 8 to 12 weeks after becoming pregnant and continue after delivery.

-Posterior pelvic pain is four times more prevalent than lumbar pain in pregnancy.
-It is a deep pain felt below the lower back and the waistline.
-This pain can be felt as low down as the tailbone.
-Such pregnancy pelvic pain may be experienced on one or both sides.
-It can extend down into the buttock and upper portion of the back of the thighs.
-This type of pain does not quickly resolve with rest, and morning stiffness may be present.
+Posterior pelvic pain is often felt deep within the hips and waistline.
+Pregnancy pelvic pain may be experienced on one or both sides.
+It can extend down into the glutes and upper portion of the back of the thighs.
+This type of pain may not resolve itself with rest, and morning stiffness may be present.

-Traditionally, pregnant women suffering from back pain had few treatment options due to the significant risks involved with common treatment options for back pain like pharmaceuticals, injections, electrical modalities, and imaging.
-Most available options involve only partial and temporary relief from the pain, including ice or heat, braces or support devices, some medications to treat inflammation, massage, adjusting sleeping patterns, or making major lifestyle adjustments.
-None of these options are designed to fully resolve the pain and reduce the risk for chronic issues.
+Traditionally, pregnant women suffering from back pain had few treatment options due to the significant risks involved with common treatment options like pharmaceuticals, injections, and imaging tests.
+Most available options may offer only partial and temporary relief from the pain.

 All Airrosti treatment provided during pregnancy is co-managed with your prenatal care provider.
 Your Airrosti Provider will work closely with your prenatal care provider to ensure you receive the best, most comprehensive care during your pregnancy.